UNIVAC 1050

 The UNIVAC 1050 was a variable word-length (one to 16 characters) decimal and binary computer.
+It was initially announced in May 1962 as an off-line input-output processor for larger UNIVAC systems.

 Instructions were fixed length (30 bits – five characters), consisting of a five-bit "op code", a three-bit index register specifier, one reserved bit, a 15-bit address, and a six-bit "detail field" whose function varies with each instruction.
 The memory was up to 32K of six-bit characters.

+The first 256 memory positions were grouped into 64 fields of 4 characters each, called "tetrads", it is possible to address any of these positions either by tetrad or by individual character.
+These Tetrads were used to implement the following: